vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 In my last post, I talked about the challenge of [improving my writing skills](/blog/2022/01/26/style-humor/).
 I have spent all this energy to write better so naturally I really appreciate good writing.
 Especially if that writing comes from a computer and not a human.

 [GPT-3](https://openai.com/blog/openai-api/) is a large language model trained on 570GB+ of Internet text data.
-GPT-3 has been made available through an open API for anyone for natural language processing (NLP) tasks.
-We can use GPT-3 to generate arbitrary text.
+GPT-3 has been made available through an open API for anyone for natural language processing (NLP) tasks so we can use it to generate arbitrary text.

-It shouldn't be surprising that the writing it outputs is coherent.
-When researchers [analyzed its effectiveness in 2020](https://arxiv.org/abs/2005.14165), GPT-3 was found to be significantly better quality than previous language models.
 I remember when GPT-3 was first released and how people marveled at the leap in perceived quality of the writing's clarity and coherence.
+When researchers [analyzed its effectiveness in 2020](https://arxiv.org/abs/2005.14165), GPT-3's output was found to have significantly better quality than previous language models.

 But the goal of creating GPT-3 was not only to generate clear and sensible text but also to mimic natural human language.
-Success was measured by how much the resulting output "increas[ed] the difficulty of distinguishing synthetic text from human-written text."
-The language model needs to replicate the abstract, hard-to-describe qualities of human writing that Williams [found so difficult to describe](/blog/2022/01/26/style-humor/) in [Style: Lessons in Clarity and Grace](https://www.amazon.com/Style-Lessons-Clarity-Grace-12th/dp/0134080416/ref=sr_1_1?crid=39VHOP1R0BJQC&keywords=style+joseph+williams&qid=1643043689&s=books&sprefix=style+joseph+williams%2Cstripbooks%2C167&sr=1-1)—qualities like elegance, grace, and humor.
+One metric of success was how much the resulting output "increas[ed] the difficulty of distinguishing synthetic text from human-written text."
+The language model needed to replicate the abstract, hard-to-describe qualities of human writing that Williams [found so difficult to describe](/blog/2022/01/26/style-humor/) in [Style: Lessons in Clarity and Grace](https://www.amazon.com/Style-Lessons-Clarity-Grace-12th/dp/0134080416/ref=sr_1_1?crid=39VHOP1R0BJQC&keywords=style+joseph+williams&qid=1643043689&s=books&sprefix=style+joseph+williams%2Cstripbooks%2C167&sr=1-1)—qualities like elegance, grace, and humor.

 People make a big deal when GPT-3 outputs something that seems human, that seems like it was written by a person and not a machine.
 I'm no exception.
 I've been amazed at how GPT-3 can write like [famous real or fictional writers](https://www.aiwriter.email/) or [summarize complex topics for 2nd graders](https://beta.openai.com/examples/default-summarize).
 It feels thrilling (and more than a little frightening) to see artificial intelligence perform a human task we thought was out of reach only a few years ago.